bethbailey/survey-search/README.md

 To rerun the data cleaning, go into each data folder, open the jupyter notebook, and rerun the script.
 The data that was used to find the questions/variable names and descriptions is in each individual folder.
 All of these data sources were downloaded directly from online sources.

 #### Libraries to Install for Data Cleaning:
-- PyPDF2
+- PyPDF2 (sudo pip install PyPDF2)
-- docx
+- docx (sudo pip install docx)
-- docx2txt
+- docx2txt (sudo pip install docx2txt)
+- The regular expression library (re) should be installed on ths VMs already.

 ### Running the Django Site